HamingnottT/Project1/README.md

 2. Using Command Prompt in current directory, enter 'scala MainPortal.scala' to enter the main menu
 3. Follow the directions that appear in your command terminal to operate the program

-Thank you for using my first scala program - any feedback is greatly appreciated!
+Thank you for using my first big data program using Scala - any feedback is greatly appreciated!

 ## License